Argentina national under-20 football team: 1981–91: The dark decade

 Argentina attended the next tournament, hosted by Australia in 1981.
-They were defeated 2–1 by hosts Australia, then achieved a draw with England (1–1) and beat Cameroon 2–1.
+They were defeated 2–1 by hosts Australia, then achieved a draw with England (1–1) and beat Cameroon 1–0.
 Argentina did not qualify to the next stage, however, earning only three points after three matches played.

 The team made a much better performance at the 1983 championship in Mexico, reaching the final with Brazil.
 On the first round, Argentina thrashed China PR 5–0, then defeated Austria 3–0 and beat Czechoslovakia 2–0.
 The team finished first in the group with zero goals conceded.
 In the quarter-finals, Argentina defeated Netherlands 2–1 (after Marco van Basten had opened the scored for the Oranje) and Poland 1–0 in the semi-finals.
 On 19 June 1983, Argentina played the final against Brazil, falling 1–0 at the Estadio Azteca.
 The team was coached by Carlos Pachamé, designated by the Senior team coach, Carlos Bilardo, to work with youth players.

 Some of the players of that team were goalkeeper Luis Islas, defenders Fabián Basualdo, Jorge Theiler, Carlos Enrique; midfielders Mario Vanemerak, Oscar Acosta and Roberto Zárate; and forwards Claudio García, Jorge Luis Gabrich and Oscar Dertycia.

 Argentina did not qualify for the 1985 and 1987 championships (played in the Soviet Union and Chile respectively), but the team participated in the tournament held in Saudi Arabia as one of the three qualified in the South American championship.
 Argentina was defeated by Spain in the first match.
 The team recovered winning the second game to Norway 2–0, but although it lost the last match to Iraq, Argentina qualified for the second round.
 In the knockout stage, the team was beaten 1–0 by Brazil.

 For the 1991 championship held in Portugal, Argentina was coached by Reinaldo Merlo, who was designated by then-senior coach Alfio Basile as it had been in the precedent era.

 Argentina made its worst campaign in youth tournaments, finishing last in their group with only one point earned from three matches.
-The team lost to South Korea 1–0 in the first match, then were defeated by hosts Portugal 3–0 in a match where three Argentine players (Claudio París, Mauricio Pellegrino and Juan Esnáider) were sent off for their rough play which culminated in a brawl on the pitch between both teams.
+The team lost to Korea united team 1–0 in the first match, then were defeated by hosts Portugal 3–0 in a match where three Argentine players (Claudio París, Mauricio Pellegrino and Juan Esnáider) were sent off for their rough play which culminated in a brawl on the pitch between both teams.
 As a result, FIFA punished the Argentina Football Association (AFA) with a two-year suspension, as well as a one-year suspension for Esnáider and a two-year suspension for Norberto Recassens (one of the representatives of the AFA), both of whom insulted the referees in their dressing room at the end of the match.

 Some of the players that took part of that team were goalkeeper Leonardo Díaz, defenders Diego Cocca, Mauricio Pochettino and Pellegrino; midfielders París, Walter Paz Hugo Morales and Christian Bassedas; and forwards Marcelo Delgado and Esnáider.